lhr-solar/DataAcq-Sunlight/README.md

 ### Using GDB
 NOTE: The below is one way to debug the program.
 GDB is not that compatible with debugging the code so another method of debugging is also available.
 GDB is a debugger program that can be used to step through a program as it is being run on the board.
-To use, you need two terminals open, as well as a USB connection to the ST-Link programmer (as if you were going to flash the program to the board).
+To use, you need two terminals open (if running a VM, you can SSH into your VM from your host machine with the command ssh <login>@<ip>), as well as a USB connection to the ST-Link programmer (as if you were going to flash the program to the board).
 1. In one terminal, run ```st-util```.
 This will launch a program that will interface with the board.
-2. In the other terminal, start gdb with the command ```gdb-multiarch ./Objects/Sunlight.elf``` (assuming that you are doing this in the root of the project directory.
+2. In the other terminal, start gdb with the command ```gdb-multiarch ./build/Sunlight.elf``` (assuming that you are doing this in the root of the project directory.
 3. This will launch GDB and read in all of the symbols from the program that you are running on the board.
 In order to actually connect gdb to the board, exectue the command ```target extended-remote localhost:4242```, which will connect to the st-util command from earlier.

 ### Using OPENOCD